add2cal/docs/src/api/groups.md

 }
 ```

-**The id from a successful creation is the proKey of the new group.**

-You can use this for further processing (incl. creating events within this group).
+You can use the ProKey for further processing (incl. creating events within this group).

 <br />